chinapedia/wikipedia.abstract.en/Page/List_of_recently_extinct_bird_species.md

 Psittaciformes

-Parrots Karolinasittich_01.jpg'', Museum Wiesbaden, Germany]]
+Parrots '', Museum Wiesbaden, Germany]]

 -   New Caledonian lorikeet, _Charmosyna diadema_ (New Caledonia, Melanesia, mid-20th century?)

         Officially critically endangered, there have been no reliable reports of this bird since the early 20th century.
 It is, however, small and inconspicuous.

--   John-Gould-001.jpg]]Norfolk kaka, '' Nestor productus'' (Norfolk and Philip Islands, SW Pacific, 1851?)
+-   ]]Norfolk kaka, '' Nestor productus'' (Norfolk and Philip Islands, SW Pacific, 1851?)
 -   Society parakeet, _Cyanoramphus ulietanus_ (Raiatea, Society Islands, late 18th century)
 -   Black-fronted parakeet, _Cyanoramphus zealandicus_ (Tahiti, Society Islands, c.
 1850)
 -   Paradise parrot, _Psephotus pulcherrimus_ (Rockhampton area, Australia, late 1920s)
 -   Oceanic eclectus parrot, _Eclectus infectus_, known from subfossil bones found on Tonga, Vanuatu, and possibly Fiji, may have survived until the 18th century: a bird which seems to be a male _Eclectus_ parrot was drawn in a report on the Tongan island of Vavaʻu by the Malaspina expedition.
 Also a 19th-century Tongan name _ʻāʻā_ ("parrot") for "a beautiful bird found only at ʻEua" is attested (see here[4] under "kaka").
 This seems to refer either _E. infectus_ which in Tonga is only known from Vavaʻu and ʻEua, or the extirpated population of the collared lory which also occurred there.
 It is possible but unlikely that the species survived on ʻEua until the 19th century.
--   Psittacula.wardi.jgk.jpg]]Seychelles parakeet, _Psittacula wardi_ (Seychelles, W Indian Ocean, 1883)
+-   ]]Seychelles parakeet, _Psittacula wardi_ (Seychelles, W Indian Ocean, 1883)
 -   Newton's parakeet, _Psittacula exsul_ (Rodrigues, Mascarenes, c.
 1875)
 -   Mascarene grey parakeet, _Psittacula bensoni_ (Mauritius, possible Réunion as _Psittacula cf bensoni_).
 Formerly described as Mauritius grey parrot, _Lophopsittacus bensoni_.
 Known from a 1602 sketch by Captain Willem van Westzanen and by subfossil bones described by David Thomas Holyoak in 1973.
 Might have survived to the mid-18th century.
 -   Mascarene parrot, _Mascarinus mascarin_ (Réunion and possibly Mauritius, Mascarenes, 1834?)